xwp/vip-site-template/readme.md

 The deployment process always starts from the same clean state which enables reproducable builds accross different environments such as local development machines and continuous integration services.

-Deployments to the VIP Go upstream repository are handled automatically by the [Travis CI build process](https://travis-ci.com/xwp/vip-go-site) after a feature branch is merged into `master` for production or `develop` for staging.
-We use Travis CI because GitHub Actions are currently not available on VIP hosted GitHub repositories.
+Deployments to the VIP upstream repository are handled automatically by the [Travis CI build process](https://travis-ci.com/xwp/vip-site-template) or [GitHub Actions workflow](.github/workflows) after a feature branch is merged into `master` for production or `develop` for staging.

-The Travis CI process (see [`.travis.yml`](.travis.yml)) checks the code against the [VIP coding standards](https://github.com/Automattic/VIP-Coding-Standards), builds the release bundle and pushes the changes to the `master-built` branch for production or `develop-built` for staging deployment.
+The CI process checks the code against the [VIP coding standards](https://github.com/Automattic/VIP-Coding-Standards), builds the release bundle and pushes the changes to the `master-built` branch for production or `develop-built` for staging deployment.

-	┌──────────┐   ┌─────────────┐   ┌────────────────┐
+	┌──────────┐   ┌───────────────────────────┐   ┌────────────────┐
-	│  master  ├──►│  Travis CI  ├──►│  master-built  │
+	│  master  ├──►│  Travis / GitHub Actions  ├──►│  master-built  │
-	└──────────┘   └─────────────┘   └────────────────┘
+	└──────────┘   └───────────────────────────┘   └────────────────┘

 Internally it runs the `local/scripts/deploy.sh` script which does a clean checkout of the deploy source branch to `local/deploy/src`, runs the build process and copies the project files with the release artifects to `deploy/dist` using `rsync`.
 It then commits the changes to the matching `*-built` branch which is then imported by the VIP Go servers.

-⏳Check the [Travis CI dashboard](https://travis-ci.com/xwp/vip-go-site) to monitor the progress of the automated deployments and check the [NewRelic reports](https://rpm.newrelic.com) for any issues or errors.